 - Expiration dates for positions should not exceed three months

 Handshake has numerous avenues for connecting with candidates!
 We encourage you to take advantage of Handshake’s full suite of offerings to maximize your employer account and get those perfect applicants in the door faster!
-Below are some tips for implementing best practices.

 The goal of the Federal Work Study Program is to provide eligible students with an opportunity to work, learn new skills and earn wages during the school year to assist with educational costs.
 Federal Work Study provides the opportunity to experience the world of work while attending college.
 From the employer perspective, the FWS program eliminates the cost of wages for your department; however, the cost to the employer is time, training, and providing a fulfilling experience to each student participating in the program.

 Please reach out to Brittany Beach in Human Resources to learn more about participating in the program: Brittany.Beach@oneonta.edu